-Three N
+Six M lonths

-Yeai Year Ended December 31, arch 31,
+Yea Year Ended December 31, Ended June 30,

-2010 2010 2011 2012 2013
+2010 2011 2012 2012 2013

 (in thousands)

 Cash provided by (used in):

-Operating activities \$ 5,502 \$ 4,148 \$10,622 \$ 5,608 \$ (628)
+Operating activities \$ 5,502 \$ 4,148 \$10,622 \$ 4,474 \$ (723)

-Investing activities (9,725) (5,747) (6,308) (1,370) (1,258)
+Investing activities (9,725) (5,747) (6,308) (3,306) (3,419)

-Financing activities (3,636) (711) (467) (2,308) (85)
+Financing activities (3,636) (711) (467) (2,953) (1,888)

-Our cash and cash equivalents at March 31, 2013 were held for working capital purposes.
+Our cash and cash equivalents at June 30, 2013 were held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 Our policy is to invest any cash in excess of our immediate requirements in investments designed to preserve the principal balance and provide liquidity.
 Accordingly, our cash and cash equivalents are invested primarily in demand deposit and money market accounts that are currently providing only a minimal return.

 During 2010 and 2011, we entered into various borrowing arrangements to finance purchases of computer equipment, other fixed assets, and software and leasehold improvements.
-These borrowing arrangements included \$2.8 million from two promissory notes which bear interest at fixed annual rates of 4.5% to 5.0% and are collateralized by certain specifically identified equipment.
+These borrowing arrangements included \$2.8 million from two promissory notes with NBSC, a division of Synovus Bank, which bear interest at fixed annual rates of 4.5% to 5.0% and are collateralized by certain specifically identified equipment.

-During 2012, we also entered into a \$6.0 million master credit facility to finance purchases of fixed assets, software and leasehold improvements.
+During 2012, we also entered into a \$6.0 million master credit facility with NBSC to finance purchases of fixed assets, software and leasehold improvements.
 Under the terms of the credit agreement, we may borrow from time to time an aggregate, non-revolving amount not to exceed \$6.0 million until November 2014.
 Each advance is in the form of a separate note that has an individual term of 36 months, payable in monthly principal and interest payments based on a three-year amortization schedule.
 Interest on each note accrues, at our choice, at one of the following options: (i) a variable rate of the then-current London Interbank Offered Rate 90 Day plus 2.50%, or (ii) a fixed rate of the then-current three year Treasury rate plus 3.25%.
 We may prepay all or any portion of any note without penalty at any time.
 We made customary affirmative and negative covenants in connection with this credit agreement.
-In the event of a default, including, among other things, our failure to pay any principal or interest payment when due or our uncurred default in the performance or observance of any term, covenant, condition or agreement we are required to perform, the principal and interest on each outstanding note and all other amounts owed to the lender will become due and payable, and the credit agreement and our right to request advances under it will terminate immediately.
-The three promissory notes outstanding under the master credit facility as of March 31, 2013 each bear interest at a fixed annual rate of 3.6%.
+In the event of a default, including, among other things, our failure to pay any principal or interest payment when due or our uncured default in the performance or observance of any term, covenant, condition or agreement we are required to perform, the principal and interest on each outstanding note and all other amounts owed to NBSC will become due and payable, and the credit agreement and our right to request advances under it will terminate immediately.
+The four promissory notes outstanding under the master credit facility as of June 30, 2013 each bear interest at a fixed annual rates ranging from 3.6% to 3.7%.
 Advances under the credit agreement are collateralized by all of our accounts receivable and certain specifically identified equipment.
-As of March 31, 2013, approximately \$0.6 million of the master credit facility was unused; however, in June 2013, the Company borrowed the remaining \$0.6 million.
+As of June 30, 2013, the entire master credit facility was used.

-The following table summarizes the outstanding principal balances of our notes payable as of March 31, 2013:
+The following table summarizes the outstanding principal balances of our notes payable as of June 30, 2013:

-anding Principal Balance thousands)
+Balance thousands)

-Hardware note \$ 216
+Hardware note \$ 145

-Hardware and software note 989
+Hardware and software note 819

-Credit facility notes 5,060
+Credit facility notes 5,243

-Total \$ 6,265
+Total \$ 6,207

-As of June 30, 2013, the Company was not in compliance with its Net Operating Income covenant under the master credit facility.
-The lender has waived this covenant breach, as well as any future breaches of the Net Operating Income covenant, through August 1, 2014.
+As of June 30, 2013, we were not in compliance with the net operating income covenant under the master credit facility, which could have allowed NBSC to declare all outstanding amounts due and terminate the facility.
+NBSC waived this covenant breach, as well as any future breaches of the net operating income covenant, through August 1, 2014.
+This waiver is binding and not subject to revocation by NBSC.